-Adopting a cross-layer and multi-view modelling framework (see Sections 3.1.1 and 3.1.2) provides rich capabilities to analyzing, communicating, and documenting design choices; but this is merely the first step.
+Adopting a cross-layer and multi-view modelling framework (see Sections 3.1.1 and 3.1.2) provides rich capabilities for analyzing, communicating, and documenting design choices; but this is merely the first step.
 When realizing a system, designers often have a very large space of possible alternatives.
 The selection of the most suitable alternative is usually a multi-objective problem, which aims at identifying the system capable of globally maximizing the design goals.
 It becomes necessary to efficiently explore alternatives and evaluate the design alternatives.

 Such exploration can also occur in real time, in which the system searches during runtime for a more adapted or appropriate configuration.
 Such feature ultimately enables adaptivity, a fundamental requirement for current and future generations of CPSs.
-Ideally, design alternatives should be characterized in such a way that the derived properties should directly be comparable to key performance indicators (KPIs).
+Ideally, design alternatives should be characterized in such a way that the derived properties should be comparable to key performance indicators (KPIs).

 KPIs are a well-known concept from economics and management [ROUB13] [ADEL09], where are used to evaluate the performance of an organization.
-A similar concept can be applied to CPSs.
+We propose to adopt the same concept while designing CPSs.
 KPIs must be selected in a way that they will define the goal of the systems.
-KPI measures are mainly the output of design evaluation and will allow to quantify the discrepancies between the system goals and the actual or estimated performance.
-Along the design process and during the whole lifetime of the system the system designers (and the adaptive systems themselves) must make informed decisions when selecting the most "promising" design/configuration alternative.
+The definition of a KPI should necessarily include the definition of a metric to measure.
+KPI measures are mainly the output of design evaluation and will allow quantifying the discrepancies between the system goals and the actual or estimated performance.
+Along with the design process and during the whole lifetime of the system, designers (and the adaptive systems themselves) must make informed decisions when selecting the most "promising" design/configuration alternative.
 The selection should be driven by quantified properties of the design.
 These properties are originated in the design of components, compositions, parameters; and in the execution scenarios, i.e. the interactions between the systems designed and its embedding environment.
+Selection of KPI will also define the model of computation most appropriate for evaluating the system.
+The choice of the model of computation is fundamental since the selection of a wrong model of computation (namely a model of computation that does not expose the properties that a designer needs to evaluate) could lead to wrong design choices.
+By using a KPI based methodology, the designer is freed from the burden of selecting a model of computation: the metric provided with the KPI will impose the correct model of computation.

 The model-based engineering approach formalizes all relevant aspects of the design in models and thus gives the formal foundation for deriving the emerging properties of the design.
 Frequently, the quantified design properties are aggregated in a "design quality measure" and used to guide a constrained design optimization process.
-The model-based derivation of the design properties is just a manifestation of old and established engineering approach, namely use models to predict system behavior [MORIN09].
+The model-based derivation of the design properties is just a manifestation of an old and established engineering approach, namely, use models to predict system behaviour [MORIN09].